cloudify-cosmo/getcloudify.org/guide/3.1/quickstart-openstack.md

 Uninstalling the deployment is just a matter of running another workflow, which will teardown all the resources that were provisionined by the `install` workflow.
 To run the uninstallation workflow, type the following command:

 {% highlight bash %}
-cfy deployments execute -d nodecellar1 uninstall
+cfy executions start -d nodecellar1 -w uninstall
 {% endhighlight %}

 Similarly to the `install` workflow, you can track the progress of the uninstallation in the CLI or the web UI using the events that are displayed in both.
 Once the workflow completes, you can verify that the VMs were indeed destroyed and the other application related resources have also been removed.